n-saurino/concurrency_in_action/CH2_INSTRUCTIONS.md

 	2. Passing by Reference vs. Value: Modify the function to take an integer reference as a parameter.
 Pass a variable from the main function and observe the behavior when you use std::ref() and without it.
 	•	Discussion Question: Why is std::ref necessary when passing arguments by reference to threads?

-Exercise 3: Functor and Lambda Thread Execution

-	1. Thread with Functor: Create a struct with a callable operator that takes a std::string and prints it.
-Initialize a thread with an instance of this struct and observe the output.
-	•	Follow-up: Compare this approach to using a regular function or lambda.
-	2. Thread with Lambda: Rewrite the same logic using a lambda function instead of a functor.
-Compare the performance and readability with the previous solution.
-	•	Challenge: Experiment by capturing external variables by reference and value in the lambda, and observe any differences.

 Exercise 4: RAII for Thread Management

 	1. Thread RAII Wrapper: Write a simple RAII class named ScopedThread that takes a std::thread in its constructor and joins it in its destructor.
 Use this class to manage a thread without explicitly calling join in the main function.